ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/relational-databases.md

 | Tokyo | Japan   | 2019 | 1874   |
 | Tokyo | Japan   | 2018 | 1445   |

 What do you notice about our table?
 You might notice we're duplicating the name and country of the city over and over.
 That could take up quite a bit of storage, and is largely unnecessary to have multiple copies of.
-After all, Tokyo has just the one name we're interested in.
+After all, Tokyo has just one name we're interested in.

 OK, let's try something else.
 Let's add new columns for each year: